Free range cage free eggs command a premium price and rightly so; or you can keep your own hens. It's all about what they eat.

-This poor creature aptly describes the term "hen-pecked".
+This poor creatures aptly describes the term "hen-pecked".

-Grand'mere Jenny's favourite saying: "One should see what one gives one's family to eat, see growing."
+Grand'mere Jenny's favourite saying: "One should see what one gives one's family to eat, see it growing."

 - For Love of a Rose

-Would you give your family an egg from this poor hen, if you'd seen her?
+Would you give your family an egg from this poor stressed hen, if you'd seen her?

 Compare the poor bird above with her hens below.
 Animals in poor condition cannot possibly produce eggs of the same nutritional value as healthy birds.

 Commercial producers look to corn for carbohydrate and alfalfa for protein; in principle there's nothing wrong with that, but real best chicken feed also has access to varied greens and creepy crawlies.

 Greens like purslane plant are where they get their omega-3 fatty acids; free range cage free eggs have at least three times more.
 They reduce not only inflammation in our muscles and joints but also cancer.